 One of the most popular topics in the world of personal finance is passive income.
 It’s not hard to figure out that most people would love to make money with minimal effort, but finding practical and realistic ways to do it can be more challenging.

 Starting or buying a low-maintenance business is one option for generating passive income.
-These businesses are usually side hustles that generate extra money as opposed to being a primary source of income, but there are possibilities for scaling up.
+These businesses are usually side hustles that generate extra money as opposed to being a primary source of income, but with these income-producing assets there are possibilities for scaling up.

 While these businesses are often considered to be sources of passive income, they are not 100% passive.
 As the business owner, you’ll need to be involved to some degree.
 Most of these businesses are able to run with minimal involvement from the owner, but you’ll still need to oversee the business and put in some time and effort, even if it’s not constant effort like some other business models.

-If you’re looking for ideas for a low-maintenance business of your own, hopefully the options covered here will give you some possibilities.
+If you’re looking for low-maintenance business ideas, hopefully the options covered here will give you some possibilities.

 When it comes to low-maintenance business ideas, running a laundromat is often one of the first types of businesses that is mentioned.
 It can be a great option because many laundromats operate with very little involvement from the owner, and often the business will operate with no employees present.